pjmolina/zafiro-realworld-example/CONTRIBUTING.md

 - Please create an issue before sending a PR if it is going to change the public interface or includes significant architecture changes

-- Feel free to ask for help from other members of the InversifyJS team via the chat / mailing list or github issues
+- Feel free to ask for help from other members of the team via the chat / mailing list or github issues